-- 1. The Operations Committee will be comprised of the Chief Executive Officer of each city which is a Party, or his/her designee, and the representative designated by County. - 2.
-The Operations Committee shall be responsible for advising the Library Director and Library Governing Board on budget and operational issues of the library system. - 3.
-The Operations Committee shall elect a Chair and Vice Chair from among its members annually. - 4.
-It shall be the duty of the Operations Committee Chair to preside at the meetings of the Operations Committee, call special meetings and set the agenda in conjunction with the Library Director. - 5.
-The Operations Committee Vice Chair shall have all the powers and duties of the Chair in his or her absence. - 6.
-The term of office for the Operations Committee Chair and Vice Chair shall commence on July 1 and be for a period of one year.
-No person shall hold the same office for more than two consecutive terms. - 7.
-Nomination for officers shall be from the floor.
-Nominations shall be made by members of the Operations Committee only.
+- A. The Governing Board will elect a Chair and Vice Chair annually not later than June.
+Voting shall be public.
+The Chair and Vice Chair shall be voting members of the Governing Board.
+New officers shall assume office the first day (July 1) of the next Fiscal Year. - B. It shall be the duty of the Governing Board Chair to preside at the meetings of the Governing Board, to call special meetings when necessary and to perform other duties as ordinarily pertain to the office of Chair.
+The Chair shall set the agenda in conjunction with the Library Director and the Operations Committee Chair. - C. The Vice Chair shall have all the powers and duties of the Chair in his or her absence. - D. The term of office for the Chair and Vice Chair shall commence as stated in paragraph A above, and run for a period of one year.
+No person shall hold the same office for more than two consecutive terms. - E. Nominations for officers shall be made from the floor.
+Nominations shall be made by voting members of the Governing Board only.
 Nominations and election of the Chair shall precede nominations and election of the Vice Chair.